turboapps/turbome/sqlserver/README.md

 The image was pushed to the `simpledemo` repository in `sqlservercentral` organization with tag `1:0`.

-Finally, you may follow the hyperlink printed by the script output to visit the repository page in the Turbo Hub.
+Finally, you may follow the hyperlink printed in the script output to visit the repository page in the Turbo Hub.

 ### Batch mode